 - When the meeting is over, it can be scheduled for cleaning or return to service for others to use.

-The ease of use of automated booking software makes scheduling, canceling, and using conference room spaces the right way both more convenient and more likely.
+Automated booking software makes scheduling, canceling, and using conference room spaces the right way convenient and more accessible.

 10 key features of a meeting room booking system

 When researching your needs for an online booking system, it helps to know some of the features that are built into top-of-class platforms.
 These features make it easy for people to get into a room easily, for administrators to make data-driven decisions about the space, and for facilities to keep the spaces healthy and in working order.